 Recommendation on avoiding water entry to ground floor living area:

 Create an open trench from the drain level through the retaining wall to a lower point of the property and/or to the street.
 This would need to be sufficient in its size to allow water to escape, in adverse weather conditions.
 The drain would need to be checked regularly.

 Two down-pipes connected to the same size storm-water pipe reducing its effectiveness by half.
 This will cause backflow of water and possible rot to concealed timber of the eaves.

-- Fit an additional storm-water pipe to the down-pipes.
+- Additional storm-water pipes to match down-pipes.

 - Recommend workable solutions.

-Bottom line, Builders are responsible for the faults they build.
+Bottom line: Builders are responsible for the faults they build.